The Geometry of Sparse Analysis Regularization: The solution set of sparse analysis regularization

 The condition $\Ker \Phi \cap \Ker D^* = \{0\}$ is equivalent to the recession cone $R_\Ll$ being reduced to $\{0\}$, which is known to be equivalent to the compactness of the solution set $X$ of~\eqref{eq:regularization}, see e.g. \cite[Theorem 27.1(d)]{Rockafellar1970Convexanalysis}.
 Note that this is the condition denoted by ($H_0$) and assumed to hold all throughout~\cite{6380620} or~\cite{vaiter2013local}.
-When $D$ is the incidence matrix of a graph, observe that this condition reduces to the fact that $\Phi$ should not be constant on the set of constant vectors in each connected component.
+This condition can be specified to our examples: \begin{itemize} \item When $D$ is the identity $D = \Id$, it is automatically satisfied ; \item When $D=D_{TV}$, this condition is satisfied as soon as $\Phi$ does not cancel on constant vectors ; \item When $D$ is the incidence matrix of a graph, observe that this condition reduces to the fact that $\Phi$ should not be constant on the set of constant vectors in each connected component. \end{itemize}

 The condition $\Ker \Phi \cap \Ker D_J^* = \{0\}$ is the one denoted by ($H_J$) and required in \cite{vaiter2013local} at a given solution in order to undertake a sensitivity analysis.
 It turns out from the present study that such solutions are precisely the extreme points of the solution set.
-In~\cite{vaiter2013local}, an iterative procedure is proposed in section A.3 to construct such an extremal point.
+In~\cite{vaiter2013local}, an iterative procedure is proposed in section A.3 to construct such an extreme point.
 Alternatively, if one has the knowledge that the maximal solution is quite sparse, then an exhaustive test can be performed in a similar fashion than \cref{sec:testing}.

 Going back to the setting proposed in~\cref{eq:setting3d}, we observe that thanks to \cref{prop:conn-litt}, we know that $X$ is compact since $\Ker \Phi$ and $\Ker D^*$ intersect trivially, and we can obtain the extreme points by observing that there is three feasible signs $(1,0,1)$, $(0,1,1)$ and $(1,1,1)$.
 Only the first two leads to a cosupport $J$ such that $\Ker \Phi$ and $\Ker D_J^*$ intersect trivially.
-Using \cref{cor:lin-rep-sol}, one can use any linear solver from these two signs to obtain associated two extremal points of the solution set, i.e., $\ext(X) = \ens{(0\quad \frac{1}{2} \quad 0)^*, (0\quad 0 \quad \frac{1}{2})^*}$.
+Using \cref{cor:lin-rep-sol}, one can use any linear solver from these two signs to obtain associated two extreme points of the solution set, i.e., $\ext(X) = \ens{(0\quad \frac{1}{2} \quad 0)^*, (0\quad 0 \quad \frac{1}{2})^*}$.

-In the same spirit as the end of \cref{sec:testing}, it is possible to construct a Hasse diagram of the signs realized by the solution set.
-Note that this diagram is a sub-diagram of the one constructed from the $\ell^1$-ball.
-Said alternatively, the poset of the signs of the solution set is a sub-poset of the feasible signs.
-This diagram will be different in the sense that there is only a unique maximal element which corresponds to the maximal sign associated to the relative interior of the solution set.